- St Peter Chanel School motto

 We also offer a Baptismal programme for children who have not yet been baptised.

 Confirmation - reconfirming their baptism

-Eucharist - receiving Jesus' Body and Blood through Communion
+Eucharist (First Holy Communion) - receiving Jesus' Body and Blood through Holy Communion

-Confirmation is usually held during the second or third term in which the children are confirmed by Bishop Michael.
+Confirmation is usually held during the second term in which the children are confirmed by Bishop Michael.

-If you wish to find out more about any of these Sacraments (including Baptism) please do not hesitate to contact Father Michael Hishon of St Peter Chanel Parish or Pesamino Tili, DRS at St Peter Chanel School.
+If you wish to find out more about any of these Sacraments (including Baptism) please do not hesitate to contact Father Michael Hishon of St Peter Chanel Parish, our Principal or DRS.

 Through this team we are able to identify and help those in our community who are experiencing hard times or who are in need of a caring hand, listening ear, prayers or practical help.

 Showing friendship to new families and new students

 Giving practical help by offering rides, providing meals, baking